jonathanbff/jonathanbff/README.md

 * 🔭 I’m currently working: on the universe of data by using Machine Learning models such as Regressions and Neural Networks and also having some new challenges with blockchain and cryptocurrencies.
 * 🌱 I’m currently learning: Deep Learning Models, Blockchain methods and Natural Language Processing
-* ⚡ Fun fact: I do love to be an entrepreneur in the future, and I'm already working to study a lot of business samples, digital marketing, and designer to be able to create a successful startup one day
+* ⚡ Plus: Business samples, Digital marketing, and UI/UX experience.
 * 📫 Studing Molecular Science at University of São Paulo (USP)
 * Acess my web site curriculum(https://jonathanbff.github.io/)